prrtk/Kurious/README.md

 # Kurious

-Kurious: A coding project for searching through text in javascript
+Kurious: A web project for searching through text in javascript